bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 To apply SSM Command Documents to your Bottlerocket nodes, follow the steps in the [AWS Systems Manager User Guide: "To send a command using Run Command"](https://docs.aws.amazon.com/systems-manager/latest/userguide/running-commands-console.html).

-If you are using EKS, it is possible to select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
+If you are using EKS, select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
 Specify `eks:cluster-name` as the tag key, with the tag value set to your cluster name.

 After running the SSM Command Document, you are taken to the SSM Command status page.